 When enabled, the orchestrator will check both the local user store and the SSSD user store (e.g. Active Directory) on requests to create logons and distribute key information, allowing keys to be managed both for local users and for domain users.
-When enabled, user logon must be created in Keyfactor Command with the username as it appears in SSSD (see SSH-SSSD Case Sensitivity Flag and Adding Logons).
+When enabled, user logon must be created in Keyfactor Command with the username as it appears in SSSD (see SSH-SSSD Case Sensitivity Flag and Adding Logons in the Keyfactor Command Reference Guide).